Other than my recurring gift getting canceled after barely a minute on the phone.

 A strong monthly giving program is a common characteristic of organizations with high donor retention rates.
 It’s not uncommon to see retention rates among monthly donors in the 80-90%, compared to the low-40s for one-off gifts and low-20s for first-time donors.

-It’s even more dangerous not to have a plan or a script in place for instances when a monthly donor calls in or emails to cancel their recurring gift.
+It’s even more dangerous not to have a plan or a script in place for instance when a monthly donor calls in or emails to cancel their recurring gift.

 I asked my favorite online community – members of the Nonprofit Happy Hour Facebook group – how they handle recurring gift cancellation requests.

-Most favored starting off with a thank you followed by a gentle inquiry as to why they are cancelling (with the added suggestion of a sixth option: “sob silently in a corner rocking back and forth hoping someone will hold me until the pain ends”).
-Another commenter recommended differentiating your approach based on your familiarity / level of relationship with the donor.
+Most favored starting off with a thank you followed by a gentle inquiry as to why they are canceling (with the added suggestion of a sixth option: “sob silently in a corner rocking back and forth hoping someone will hold me until the pain ends”).
+Another commenter recommended differentiating your approach based on your familiarity/level of relationship with the donor.

 Regardless of what your approach is, it seems that having some kind of approach can at least help you turn an awkward conversation into a stewardship opportunity.

 What about you?
 Do you have a documented policy for handling inbound recurring gift cancellation requests?
-Let me know in the comments below!
+Share your experience with your nonprofit in the comments below.